Frederick Austin: WW1 Royal Engineers Sapper

 https://www.cwgc.org/find-records/find-war-dead/casualty-details/846587/frederick-austin/

-Photos obtained from Find my Grave
+Photos obtained from Find My Grave